zainafzal08/sortify/README.md

 # P1

+- [x] Finish hauntedjs port
+  - [x] Make playlist names scrollable.
+  - [x] Fix ugly non animating fade psudoelements on buttons.
+  - [x] Make playlist buttons do something.
+  - [x] Arrowkey support.
+  - [x] Make play/pause button update live.
-- [ ] Implement finish state.
+- [x] Implement finish state.
 - [ ] Actually commit edits to spotify.
 - [ ] Fix weird scroll when dragging card to bottom / right.
 - [ ] Add link to github to file issues.
 - [ ] Send it out to dogfood group.
 - [ ] Apply for quota upgrade with spotify.
+- [ ] Move all remaining todo items to github issues.

 # P2

 - [ ] Add undo.
 - [ ] Handle empty playlists.
 - [ ] Let user choose when to commit changes.
-- [ ] If you swipe too fast you get `Uncaught (in promise) DOMException: The play() request was interrupted by a call to pause(). https://goo.gl/LdLk22`
+- [ ] If you swipe too fast you get `Uncaught (in promise) DOMException: The play() request was interrupted by a call to pause(). https://goo.gl/LdLk22` (maybe throttle?)
-- [ ] Move all remaining todo items to github issues.
 - [ ] Add settings dialog
   - [ ] Allow user to adjust volume.
   - [ ] Link to github so user can file bugs.